 While unit testing and integration testing test parts of the system, system testing tests the fully integrated application.
 It targets the system as a whole to ensure that the software works in all the intended target systems.
 This testing is performed by QA testers and is done from the user perspective.
 It is the most involved and time-consuming testing.

 4. Acceptance Testing

 Acceptance testing is where the system is checked for acceptability.
-This test is done to evaluate the software compatibility with the requirements we have and to evaluate whether it is suitable for delivery.
+This test evaluates the software compatibility with the requirements we have and evaluates whether it is suitable for delivery.
 In simple words, it is done to obtain customer sign-off so that the software can be delivered and payments can be received.

 Now that we have looked at Test Levels, let us quickly look at the Test Approaches in Software Testing.

 White box Testing: In this testing, we examine the source code and check whether it works according to the requirements.
-In white-box testing, an inner view of the system, as well as programming knowledge, are used to design test cases.
+In white-box testing, an inner view of the system and programming knowledge is used to design test cases.
 This testing is usually done at the unit level.

 Why is Software Testing Important?